-**Important note: The Gel Stain I am referencing for all of the FAQ’s is from my Maker Shop.
+The Gel Stain I am referencing for all of the FAQ’s is from A Makers Studio.

 - What is gel stain used for?
 Gel stain is a multifunctional product.
 This product is used to rejuvenate worn stain, add depth to raw wood, or totally transform any other surface such as metal.
 Gel stain in so versatile.
 When diluted with water gel stain becomes a glaze.

 - Do you need to sand before using gel stain?
 Yes and no. No for most projects.
 You only need to sand away any flaking paint or stain from the existing finish.
 If the piece you are going to apply the gel stain over is smooth then all you need to do is clean it.